SchleFaZ: Season 9

-On January 27, 2020, it was announced that a ninth season will be aired, beginning in spring.
+On 27 January 2020, it was announced that a ninth season will be aired, beginning in spring.
 In calendar week 20, shots of new filming for the summer season were published on Twitter.

 SchleFaZ 125 will be presented as preview as stream via the net.
 Special tickets for the event can be bought to interact with Oli and Päter while the film is presented.

 The film list was announced on 23 June via Twitter as link to an article.
-On Twitter, 11th Oct., four scences for the upcoming winter season were announced and guessed. #ScheißfilmQuartett.
-"Ach jodel mir doch einen - Strosstrupp Venus bläst zum Angriff!; Roboshark; The Warrior And The Sorceress.
+On Twitter, 11 Oct, four scenes for the upcoming winter season were announced and guessed. #ScheißfilmQuartett.
+"Ach jodel mir doch einen – Strosstrupp Venus bläst zum Angriff!"; Roboshark; The Warrior and the Sorceress.